zhuzhen216/High_throughput_2D_semiconductor_calculation/README.md

 Updates (2017-06-11): "INCAR_set_up.py" and "KPOINTS_set_up.py" are now part of "vasp_manager.py", which contains frequently used functions related to VASP calculations.

+Basicly, structure generation now can be achieved by calling "atomic_info.py"; then with "vasp_manager.py", computation folders are prepared with required VASP input files; "hight_throughput_submission.py" interfaces with the supercomputer to initialize the calculations.

 ___
 ### Detailed information about each scripts
 ___